This post may contain affiliate links. Read our disclosure here.

-- Shop for upcoming birthdays.
+- Shop for upcoming birthdays or Christmas.
 The toy and book areas can be great places to grab super cheap presents.
-Tuck them away and be set for your kids next birthday.
-I’ve head friends get 1,000 piece lego sets for $15!
+Tuck them away and be set for your kids next birthday or Christmas.
+I’ve had friends get 1,000 piece lego sets for $15!
 Don’t look past dirty items too, most things can be cleaned up to look brand new.

 Do you have any big tips for shopping consignment sales??